Social Media Marketing For Dentists

 Think of it like radio.
 When a radio jock says, 'Hey y'all', or 'hey everyone!' he's forgetting that the medium is usually received 1:1.
 You may be broadcasting to thousands, but how your audience receives the content is contextual.

 The ad pictured below would be more engaging if it was written to speak to one person.
-It reads, 'Hey, Perth, Let's support our Seniors...' where as it could read, 'Hi we're your local dentist with competitive dental implant pricing...'.
+It reads, 'Hey, Perth, Let's support our Seniors...' whereas it could read, 'Hi we're your local dentist with competitive dental implant pricing...'.
 They probably don't even need to mention the word senior if they set their ad targeting to that demographic.
 Nobody likes to be called 'old' after all, except maybe the Dalai Lama.

 This ad has some great elements, but it doesn't read as a 1:1 conversation.